EasyGithDev/EasyGD/README.md

 # The basic stuff

-In all the examples that follow, the $stream variable is either a URL or a file or a character string.
+In all the examples that follow, the $stream variable is either a URL or a file or a character string.<br/>
 For example, you can use the following URL:

 ```php